PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 + Write under device: wlan0.
 + Next up assign the SSID.
 You can use the same name as in profile name.
 + Select mode: Access Point.
-+ Select Channel: Automatic.
++ Select channel: Automatic.
-+ Selct security: WPA & WPA2 Personal.
++ Select security: WPA & WPA2 Personal.
 + Assign your password.
-+ Selsct "Manual" for the IPv4 configuration.
++ Select "Manual" for the IPv4 configuration.
 + Assign the address for example 192.168.0.102/24.
 + At the gateway, assign 192.168.0.1, for example.
 + Then accept everything with OK.